JeffVenancius/mtml/README.md

 Minimum Text Markup Language simplifies &lt;>&lt;/> based languages.

-Disclaimer: This is a general purpose subset, which means you have to parse later - [You can do this here](http://example.com)
+Disclaimer: As no software actually supports it you need to parse it first so you can use it - [You can do this here](http://example.com)

 Here is how you write it: